Facebook ends six-country test that split News Feed in two

 The test began in October and took place in Bolivia, Cambodia, Guatemala, Serbia, Slovakia and Sri Lanka.
 It quickly affected website traffic for smaller media outlets.

-Mosseri said the company had also “received feedback that we made it harder for people in the test countries to access important information, and that we didn’t communicate the test clearly.”
+Mosseri said the company had also“received feedback that we made it harder for people in the test countries to access important information, and that we didn’t communicate the test clearly.”

 He said Facebook would, in response, revise how it tests product changes although he did not say how.
 A Facebook representative did not immediately respond to a request for additional information.